Analysis of Monograph Print Retention Data Report

 Please find the draft SPA: Terminology document here: https://docs.google.com/document/d/1_NnpeZEye4wN61e5y7PwltTob5c7LvCB0u7kRdSquGw/edit?usp=sharing

 They will be hosting a webinar on November 7, 2023 at 3pm ET/2pm CT/1pm MT/noon PT where we will officially introduce the draft and plans for approving it across the shared print community.
-You can register for the webinar using this REGISTRATION link.

 If you have any questions about the webinar or the draft document, please do not hesitate to contact them directly.
 To learn more about the need for SPA, SPMG, or our work, please see the background document.